Figglewatts/Sample-Jekyll-Site/_posts/2012-01-19-using-web-icons.markdown

 layout: post
 title: Using the Web Icons
 tags: [ test, icons ]

-excerpt: Quick overview on how to use the Typicon web font icons included with this template.

 ---

 This template uses [Typicons][ty] web font, provided by [Fontello][fo] font bundling service.
 It allows you to quickly